jordy-manner/lab-filesystem-minio/README.md

-# How to use Pollen Solutions Filesystem component with minio
+# How to use Pollen Solutions Filesystem component with MinIO

+MinIO is an S3 compatible object storage system.
+This simple application allows you to simply launch MinIO and pair it with Pollen Solutions component to perform the basic actions of adding, reading and deleting files.

 ## Install